bramanda48/bramanda48/README.md

 # 👋🏻 Hey, I'm BRAM

 I'm a self-taught developer from **Malang, Indonesia**.
-I love programming a lot of things such as websites, automation, applications and others.
-I have more than 4 years experience in programming and always keep learning.
+I enjoy programming various things, including websites, automation, applications, and more.
+With over 4 years of experience in programming, I am always eager to learn and improve.

 **Currently**, I am deepening my backend skills to achieve the goal of creating a secure and scalable infrastructure